spol-29/Codechef/README.md

 # Codechef
-Contains Codechef problems from all types of dificulties
+Contains Codechef problems from all types of dificulties.
+Mostly < 1700 problem difficulty for now.